fullenw1/EnforceLocalAdmins/README.md

 ### Requirements
 This module is based on Powershell 5.1 cmdlets.
 ### Scheduled script
+- The most secure way to schedule your script is through a GPO or via DSC
-Depending on your needs, the script you schedule, to monitor drifts or enforce local administrators, can send a mail and/or write an event in the eventlog (which can be monitored by SCOM or another tool).
+- Depending on your needs, the script you schedule, to monitor drifts or enforce local administrators, can send a mail and/or write an event in the eventlog (which can be monitored by SCOM or another tool).
 ### Warning about the central repository
 Permissions on the central repository should be narrowed down